-An employee may appear before the County and its committees on behalf of constituents in the course of his/her duties as a representative of the County or in the performance of his/her obligations.
+An employee may appear before the County and its committees on behalf of constituents in the course of their duties as a representative of the County or in the performance of their obligations.
 However, no person shall accept a retainer or compensation that is contingent upon a specific action by the County.